Stay Happy At Home

-For many people, the COVID shutdown has provided a free sample of what it’s like to work from home.
+For many people, COVID has completely changed the job landscape, forcing many people to work from home.
+Most of you will probably never go back.
 While most Americans are enjoying the benefits (no commute, easier home life), there are also problems and pitfalls.
 The biggest issue: how to stay productive while working from home?

 It can be tempting to take a nap between meetings, engage in household chores when you should be working, or just stream all day.
 After all, you’re in the comfort of your own home.